iterami/Docs.htm/common/guides/json.md

       // Optional.
 Length of the cuboid along the z-axis.
       "length": 1,

       // Optional.
-Prefix added to each created entity ID.
-      "prefix": "example-cuboid",

-      // Optional.
 Translation of the center of the cuboid relative to `0, 0, 0`.
       "translate-x": 0,